vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 You can specify the username in the URL that you pass to `vic-machine create` in the `target` option, in which case the `user` option is not required.

 You can configure a VCH so that it uses a non-administrator account for post-deployment operations by specifying the [`--ops-user`](#--ops-user) option.
+If you do not specify `--ops-user`, VCHs use the vSphere administrator account that you specify in `--user` for general post-deployment operations.

 ### `--password` ###